Iron and Ferritin Test: Can You Take Them Together?

 Why is this important?

-Iron studies guide treatment decisions in iron-deficiency anemia, anemia of chronic disease, hemochromatosis, and chronic kidney disease.
-If serum iron and transferrin saturation are falsely high because of a recent iron dose, a clinician may conclude that the patient has responded to therapy and stop iron prematurely, when in fact iron stores have not yet been replenished.
-The patient relapses into anemia weeks later.
+Iron studies guide real treatment decisions in iron-deficiency anemia, anemia of chronic disease, chronic kidney disease, and suspected iron overload.
+If serum iron and transferrin saturation look falsely high because of a recent dose, a clinician may conclude that treatment has worked and stop iron early, before stores are actually rebuilt.
+The anemia can then quietly return weeks later.

 What should you do?